-The Town of Highlands is now the first BearWise Certified Community in the state of North Carolina.
+The Town of Highlands could be the first BearWise Certified Community in the state of North Carolina.

 Over the last few years, the town has worked hard and been proactive by following BearWise tactics when it came to mitigating human/bear interaction, which often focused around garbage.